-(AP) Six people killed in a head-on car crash on a highway in a national forest include a 12-year-old cheerleader with an infectious smile and a 6-year-old boy described as a scrappy competitor in a variety of sports.
+KANE, Pa. — Six people killed in a head-on car crash on a highway in a northwestern Pennsylvania forest include a 12-year-old cheerleader with an infectious smile and a 6-year-old boy described as a scrappy competitor in a variety of sports.

-A sport utility vehicle crossed the center line on Saturday afternoon and hit an approaching sedan in Allegheny National Forest, in northwestern Pennsylvania, killing 6-year-old Jarrett Costanzo and 12-year-old Olivia Douglas and injuring 36-year-old driver Kathy Douglas and her 10-year-old son, all in the SUV, state police in McKean County said.
+A sport utility vehicle crossed the center line on Saturday afternoon and hit an approaching sedan in Allegheny National Forest, killing 6-year-old Jarrett Costanzo and 12-year-old Olivia Douglas and injuring a woman and her 10-year-old son, all in the SUV, state police said.

-St Marys resident Stephanie Renwick, who lives across the street from the Beimels, said they would be "very greatly missed."
+St. Marys resident Stephanie Renwick, who lives across the street from two people killed in the sedan, driver Gary Beimel and his wife, Elaine Beimel, said they would be “very greatly missed.”

 “They were wonderful people,” she said on Monday.
 “They were good friends and wonderful neighbors.”

 Renwick, whose husband had worked with Gary Beimel, said the Beimels had a large family and were very family-oriented.

 “They have two young children who recently married,” she said.
 “I have three young children, and they were always wonderful to them.”

 The crash, which occurred about 120 miles northeast of Pittsburgh, also killed sedan passengers David Cuneo and Florence Donachy.

 More than 300 people attended a candlelight vigil for the victims on Sunday at the Kane Area Middle School football field, The Bradford Era reported.
 Many in the crowd wore football jerseys and cheerleader outfits from the Kane Tornadoes youth football team and the Kane Wolves.